 How low should you go when choosing the best lightweight trail running shoes for your feet?
 All the shoes in this guide are nine ounces or less, but their degrees of lightness vary greatly.
 If the average ultrarunning shoe is around 10 ounces, then the six-ounce Salomon S/Lab Pulsar 2 will feel like an entirely different shoe class.

-While all the shoes in this guide are very light, they have different enough characteristics; you might opt for a slightly heavier shoe because of preferences for the midsole or outsole, or you might opt for the very lightest option because that’s what’s important to you.
+While all the shoes in this guide are very light, they have different enough characteristics to make them feel significantly different.
+You might opt for a slightly heavier shoe because of preferences for the midsole or outsole, or you might opt for the very lightest option because that’s what’s important to you.

 Comfort

 Are any of these shoes actually comfortable?
-Unfortunately, none of this guide’s best lightweight trail running shoes will win a “most comfortable” competition if you compare them to shoes made for going super long, whether in ultramarathons or all-day adventure runs.
+Unfortunately, many of this guide’s best lightweight trail running shoes will not win a “most comfortable” competition if you compare them to shoes made for going super long, whether in ultramarathons or all-day adventure runs.

-All that being said, the Hoka Tecton X 2 was a reasonably comfortable shoe, especially for a lightweight one.
+All that being said, the Hoka Tecton X 2 is a reasonably comfortable shoe, especially for a lightweight one.

 Durability